 Mothers must move quickly in the event proving paternity after death to social security is requested.
 You may be required to perform a paternity test.
-Most common DNA testing options available to families are as follows.
+The most common DNA testing options available to families are as follows.

 It is important to note that acquiring DNA samples for this type of situation is time-sensitive.
 So it is important that you move quickly.
 For more information on the required social security documents please contact your state social security office for more information.

 The turnaround for your DNA result will depend on the samples involved with your DNA test.
 For example, If the alleged father’s DNA sample was acquired from the coroner’s office.
 This type of DNA test may require 14-21 days to be completed due to the nature of the sample.

 If a DNA sample collector was able to acquire a sample from a deceased corpse of the parent.
 The turnaround time for results will be 2-3 business days from the date in which the lab receives all of the DNA samples.

 The last option is a family reconstruction DNA test.
 This may be required if the alleged father’s sample was unable to acquire from the previous two examples.
-Social Security may require the deceased parent, parents (grandparents) to perform a DNA test.
-If this is the case, the turnaround time for this type of DNA test can take 5-10 business days from the date in which the laboratory receives all samples.
+Social Security may require the deceased parent, parent/s (grandparents) to perform a DNA test.
+If this is the case, the turnaround time for this type of DNA test can take 3-5 business days from the date on which the laboratory receives all samples.